k1ssjul1a/k1ssjul1a.github.io/README.md

    - Teamwork, 4C's (communication, collaboration, creativity, critical thinking), flexibility, ability to learn :)

-_p.s.: some files may take longer to load._
+_p.s.: Some files may take longer to load.
+Most folders contain previews of the content._